cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

 [![Automated Check](https://img.shields.io/badge/Automated_Check-5E9732)](#key-terminology)

 <!--Policy: MS.TEAMS.1.7v2; Criticality: SHOULD -->
-- _Rationale:_ Allowing to always record Live Events can pose data and video recording leakage and other security risks.
-Limiting recording permissions to only the organizer minimizes the security risk to the organizer's discretion for these Live Events.
+- _Rationale:_ Limiting recording permissions to only the organizer minimizes the security risk to the organizer's discretion for these Live Events, reducing data leakage and other security risks.
 Administrators can also disable recording for all live events.
 - _Last modified:_ March 2025
 - _Note:_ This policy applies to the Global (Org-wide default) meeting policy.
 Custom policies MAY be created to allow more flexibility for specific users.
 - _NIST SP 800-53 Rev. 5 FedRAMP High Baseline Mapping:_ AC-21a